dee077/GSOC_Organization_Analysis/Readme.md

     python main.py
     ```
     After running this script, the application will scrape and analyze GSoC data.
 Check the generated CSV files in
-    the `data/` directory for detailed information on each organization.
+    the `data/` directory for detailed information on each organization in the decreasing order of selected
+    students.

     The script allows scraping data for a specific year.
 To scrape data for a particular year, modify the `year`
     variable in the `main.py` script.

-    You can see the list of orginization along with the number of selected students in your terminal as well.
+    You can see the list of orginizations along with the number of selected students in your terminal as well.
     ![terminal_output](images/ss.png)

 ## Important Notes